CPVC VS PVC | The Definitive Guide

 Residential and Commercial Plumbing

-For plumbing applications that require more pressure and temperature compatibility, CPVC provides a sufficient and flexible mechanism resisting pitting, scaling, and bacteria build-up – it doesn’t matter whatever the chlorine and Ph levels are.
+For plumbing applications requiring more pressure and temperature compatibility, CPVC provides a sufficient and flexible mechanism resisting pitting, scaling, and bacteria build-up – it doesn’t matter the chlorine and Ph levels.

-High-Rise Hotels, condos, and apartments span over seven stories or more.
+High-Rise – Hotels, condos, and apartments span over seven stories.

 Education – K-12 schools, colleges, and universities.